camille-readbean/tp/docs/DeveloperGuide.md

     Use case ends.

-* 1b.
-The given index is invalid.
+* 2a.
+The given client index is invalid.

-    * 1b1.
+    * 2a1.
 SWEE shows an error message.

     Use case resumes at step 1.